Llanyro/SqlInjector/README.md

 # SqlInjector WIP

-Simple blind SQL Injector that shows databases, tables and content of an mysql database.
+Simple blind boolean SQL Injector that shows databases, tables and content of an mysql database.

 Tested in http://testphp.vulnweb.com, DVWA(Low), Web for Pentester.